-✓ C1.
+C1.
 IS FAMILIAR WITH AND USES RELEVANT ASPECTS OF STUDENTS' BACKGROUND, KNOWLEDGE, EXPERIENCE, AND SKILLS.
-DN is unfamiliar with the background, experiences, and skill level of most students in the class.
+InTASC 2c, 7j, 7n DN is unfamiliar with the background, experiences, and skill level of most students in the class.
 DE is familiar with the relevant aspects of the background, knowledge, experience, and skills of most students in the class; ME ANDuses relevant aspects of students' background, knowledge, experience, and skills of most students in the class.
-EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what s/he knows about learners including developmental levels, prior learning, and interests.
+EE demonstrates detailed understanding of the background, experience, and skill level of ALL students in the class AND plans using what they know about learners including developmental levels, prior learning, and interests.